Sandro (footballer, born 1989): Genoa

 On 3 July 2018, Sandro signed a contract with Italian club Genoa.
 His contract with Genoa was terminated in early 2020 after he didn't appear in any games for the club in the first half of the 2019–20 season.

 Udinese

 On 31 January 2019, Sandro joined Udinese on loan for the remainder of the 2018–19 season.

 Goiás

 On 18 January 2020, he joined Goiás.

 Retirement

 On 4 September 2023, Sandro announced his retirement from professional football.

 Harborough Town

 On 5 November 2024, Harborough Town of the Southern League Premier Central announced that Sandro had signed a contract with the club.
-He was convinced by Harborough Town manager Mitch Austin after meeting him at a Tottenham Hotspur game and was jokingly offered a chance to play for the club.
+He was convinced by Harborough manager Mitch Austin after meeting him at a Tottenham Hotspur game and was jokingly offered a chance to play for the club.
 Sandro agreed to play for free.
-He made his debut in the second round proper of the FA Cup, playing 46 minutes in a 5-3 extra time loss against Reading F.C.
+He made his debut in the second round proper of the FA Cup, playing 46 minutes in a 5–3 extra time loss against Reading.